lukaskubanek/OrderedDictionary/README.md

 This is a lightweight implementation of an ordered dictionary data structure in Swift packed into a µframework.

 `OrderedDictionary` is an immutable generic collection which combines the features of `Dictionary` and `Array`.
 Like `Dictionary` it stores key-value pairs and maps the keys to values.
 Additionally these pairs are sorted by zero-based integer index like in `Array`.
-The `OrderedDictionary` provides similar APIs to the collections from the Swift standard library and allows accessing the content by keys or indexes.
+The `OrderedDictionary` provides similar APIs to the collections from the Swift standard library, allows accessing the content by keys or indexes and sorting.

 Internally `OrderedDictionary` uses a backing store composed of an instance of `Dictionary` for storing the key-value pairs and an instance of `Array` for managing the ordered keys.

 ## Requirements

-- Swift 2.0
+- Swift 2.0+
-- Xcode 7.0 GM
+- Xcode 7.0+
 - iOS 8.0+ / OS X 10.10+

 ## Installation